maelstrom-software/maelstrom/doc/book/0.11.0/src/pytest/config.md

 `simple` | This is our original UI.
 It prints one line per test result (unless [`quiet`](#quiet) is `true`), and will display some progress bars if standard output is a TTY.
 `fancy`  | This is our new UI.
 It has a rich TTY experience with a lot of status updates.
 It is incompatible with [`quiet`](#quiet) or with non-TTY standard output.
 `auto`   | Will choose `fancy` if standard output is a TTY and [`quiet`](#quiet) isn't `true`.
 Otherwise, it will choose `simple`.

+## `repeat`

+The `repeat` configuration value specifies how many times each test will be run.
+It must be a nonnegative integer.
+On the command line, `--loop` can be used as an alias for `--repeat`.

 ## `timeout`